filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag can be enabled to support resolvconf compatibility mode.

 ### seccomp
 Passes the `-Dseccomp=true` option to the Meson build script.
-This builds variety of the SystemD tools with the `seccomp` filtering framework support.
+This builds variety of the systemd tools with the `seccomp` filtering framework support.
 A Kernel has to be compiled with the `seccomp` support for this feature to work properly.

 It is a security feature and should generally be enabled.

 ### selinux
 This flag passes the `-Dselinux=true` option to the Meson build script.
 Doing so will ensure that resulting binaries can properly operate with the SELinux enabled.

-For example, various SystemD daemons will try to load SELinux policies and check/report permissions denial, they will also manage appropriate xattr labels for various files and the `nspawn-mount` will provide the `/sys/fs/selinux` mount inside of containers.
+For example, various systemd daemons will try to load SELinux policies and check/report permissions denial, they will also manage appropriate xattr labels for various files and the `nspawn-mount` will provide the `/sys/fs/selinux` mount inside of containers.

 The flag can only be enabled as a part of the Gentoo `selinux` profile.

 ### split-usr
-The flag will change an installation prefix for the SystemD from the default `/usr` location to the `/`.
+The flag will change an installation prefix for the systemd from the default `/usr` location to the `/`.
 This is only necessary if the system has the separate `/usr` partition, because it requires mounting a device that might not be available during early boot stages.

 The flag should not be enabled if the system has the `/usr` directory located on the same partition as `/`.